Phrancis/StackExchangeDataToMicrosoftSQLServer/SQLScripts/2-Loading-and-parsing-XML-data/README.md

 ###0.4-Create_RawDataXml.XmlFiles_Table.sql

 This will create the table that will temporarily hold XML files until they are parsed into relational table.
 It will be used by all the procedures/routines for loading and parsing XML files.

+Optimally, the XML files should be deleted from this table once they have been parsed into "normal" relational data tables, and the stored procedures used to parse data to account for that, although at your option you may also keep them by specifying so when calling the procedures (more on that soon).

 ##1.
 Badges